 The movie’s better.

-Most important, the book lacks the poetry and atmosphere of Welles’s film, specifically the film’s Mexican-ness, border tensions, and racially-charged edginess which overlay almost every scene.
-But bottom line: the movie, with its special alchemy by way of Welles’s magic ‘touch’, transforms a conventional crime thriller into a phantasmagorical, one-of-a-kind work of art.
+Most important, the book lacks the poetry and atmosphere of Welles’s film, specifically the Mexican-ness, border tensions, and racially-charged edginess which overlay almost every scene.
+But bottom line: the movie, with its special alchemy by way of Welles’s magic ‘touch’, transforms a conventional crime thriller into a phantasmagorical, and unforgettable, work of art.

-Of course in the 1950s ‘American’ invariably meant White, as opposed to ‘Mexican,’ ‘different,’ or otherwise foreign (i.e. brown-skinned).
-Thus Quinlan’s nationalistic bias – not unlike that of most U.S. citizens at the time – has a pungently racist element to it.
+In Quinlan's calculus, American invariably equates to White, as opposed to Mexican, different, or otherwise foreign (i.e. brown-skinned).
+Thus his nationalistic bias has a pungently racist element to it.

-Sympathetic or not, by the end of the film the character of Quinlan isn’t ‘redeemed’ in any sense – in fact he has become progressively more vile and ruthless.
+Sympathetic or not, by the end of the film the character of Quinlan isn’t redeemed in any sense – in fact he has become progressively more vile and ruthless.
 To be sure, there’s the minor bone tossed his way with Sanchez's confession which confirms his repute as a detective.
-The really nice twist, however, is that it’s the squeaky clean Vargas who’s ultimately dragged down to Quinlan’s level, literally, as he meanders through the sewers trying to collect surreptitiously obtained evidence to, in effect, frame Quinlan.
+The really nice twist, however, is that it’s the squeaky clean Vargas who’s ultimately dragged down to Quinlan’s level, literally, as he meanders through the sewer-like, oil-drenched waters trying to collect surreptitiously obtained evidence to, in effect, frame Quinlan.

-Despite all the technical razzle dazzle, then, Touch is at heart a character study, specifically of two characters: the somewhat one-dimensional Vargas and the more complexly textured Quinlan.
+Despite all the technical razzle-dazzle and convoluted plot, Touch of Evil is at heart a character study, specifically of two characters: the somewhat one-dimensional Vargas and the more complexly textured Quinlan.
 And if the particular vehicle for the character study is tragedy, then the true tragic figure is not the obvious choice of Quinlan, who has already, self-accommodatingly, sunk to his own moral and ethical heart of darkness, but rather, the by-the-book Vargas, who little by little compromises his professional ethics, eventually employing Quinlan-like methods of aiding justice in pursuit of an ostensible, and probably illusory, greater good.